WrestleMania 41

 In the main event on Night 2, John Cena defeated Cody Rhodes to win SmackDown's Undisputed WWE Championship, marking his record 17th WWE world championship.
-In other prominent matches, Dominik Mysterio defeated previous champion Bron Breakker, Finn Bálor, and Penta in a fatal four-way match to win Raw's WWE Intercontinental Championship, Drew McIntyre defeated Damian Priest in a Sin City Street Fight, Logan Paul defeated AJ Styles, and in the opening bout, which was a cross-promotional match, Raw's Iyo Sky defeated SmackDown's Bianca Belair and Raw's Rhea Ripley in a triple threat match to retain Raw's Women's World Championship.
-The second night of the event was notable for appearances by rapper Travis Scott and Total Nonstop Action Wrestling (TNA)'s Joe Hendry, as well as the return of Becky Lynch, who had been on hiatus since May 2024.
+In other prominent matches, Dominik Mysterio won Raw's WWE Intercontinental Championship in a fatal four-way match, and Iyo Sky defeated Bianca Belair and Rhea Ripley in a triple threat match to retain Raw's Women's World Championship.

-The event received mixed to positive reviews, with the Night 1 main event and the Women's World Championship match being singled out for acclaim, whilst the World Heavyweight Championship match, the Sin City Street Fight, the Intercontinental Championship match, AJ Styles vs. Logan Paul, and the United States Championship match also garnered positive reviews.
-Criticism was directed mainly towards the Night 2 main event, with its finish in particular being described as "anti-climactic" by many fans and critics.
+The event received mixed-to-positive reviews, with the Night 1 main event and the Women's World Championship match being singled out for acclaim, whilst the World Heavyweight Championship match, the Sin City Street Fight, the Intercontinental Championship match, AJ Styles vs. Logan Paul, and the United States Championship match also garnered positive reviews.
+Criticism was directed mainly towards the World Tag Team Championship match, the Women's Championship match, and the Night 2 main event, with its finish in particular being described as "anti-climactic" by many fans and critics.